gopherine/evmos-conploy/README.md

         - install ethereum, this will provide us with tools like abigen and solc to compile solidity and generate go files, abi and bin
     * https://golangci-lint.run/usage/install/ (linter installation)
     * `go install github.com/golang/mock/mockgen@v1.6.0`
-        - please check `$GOPATH/go/bin` is updated on your .zshrc or .bashrc file in the path, this will enable to generate mocks
+        - please check `$GOPATH/go/bin` is updated on your .zshrc or .bashrc file in the path, this will enable us to generate mocks

 ## Usage